SentometricsResearch/sentometrics/cran-comments.md

 ## resubmission (version 0.8.3) [15/02/2021]

-- adjusted some URL and doi links
+- adjusted some URL and doi links that gave NOTEs

 <!--- ## submission (version 0.8.3) [13/02/2021]